Rhode Island Surety Bond

 5. Fiduciary – According to the National Law Review, a fiduciary bond is a legal instrument which protects the interests of beneficiaries, creditors and heirs.
 These three parties are protected if and when a fiduciary does not act honestly and/or competently.
 A fiduciary is a party that owes another a certain level of responsibility.
 A good example of a fiduciary is an executor.

 This list is not exhaustive; we will tell you more, if you have any questions.

 Some of the industries that require sureties are:

-- Auto Dealerships- If you plan to establish an auto dealership in your Rhode island state, you must seek licensing.
+- Auto Dealerships- If you plan to establish an auto dealership in RI, you must seek licensing.
 The state government processes this license.
 You are required to provide a surety before they can process it.
 It guarantees that you will fully comply with all the regulations relating to the industry.

 - Construction Industry- Contractors working on public contracts need to secure a surety during the bidding process.
-Rhode Island State requires all bidders to provide a bid bond or check amounting to 5% of their bid.
+The state of RI requires all bidders to provide a bid bond or check amounting to 5% of their bid.
 Alternatively, the bidder may avail a bid matching what the beneficiary requires in the solicitation.

 - Energy Industry- Utility companies require their customers to provide a utility bond before they can access the utilities.
 This bond insures the company against the risk of non-payment of bills.

 - Manufacturing Industry- If you are a mobile home manufacturer, for example, you will need to get a mobile home manufacturer bond.